 O Soeiro If you want a waterfront terrace while your sardines are cooked on a grill outside then look no further than O Soeiro.
 It’s typical Portuguese grill, with lots of meat and fish options, all served with a generous portion of fries and a house salad.
 Prices are very reasonable too!

 Somewhere to stay in Alcoutim, Portugal

 As Alcoutim is pretty small it only has a limited selection of hotels.
 When we visited we stayed in the fantastic Hotel D’Alcoutim.
 To view the full list of available hotels you can use this link here.
-Alternatively, if you’re less into hotels and would like to stay in a guesthouse, then Airbnb has a wide selection.

 Should you Visit Alcoutim?